Flood Advisory issued for Sussex by NWS - News Break

 Flood Advisory issued for Sussex by NWS

 Effective: 2021-07-12 15:30:00 EDT Expires: 2021-07-12 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Sussex FLOOD ADVISORY REMAINS IN EFFECT UNTIL 9 PM EDT THIS EVENING FOR WESTERN AND NORTHERN SUSSEX COUNTY At 810 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Sussex The National Weather Service in Mount Holly has issued a * Flood Advisory for Sussex County in northwestern New Jersey * Until 900 PM EDT. * At 508 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 3 inches of rain have fallen with another inch possible.
-Some locations that may experience flooding include Montague, Sussex, Branchville, Hainesville, Pellettown, Crandon Lakes, Five Points, High Point, and Flatbrookville.alerts.weather.gov
+Between 0.5 and 1 inch of rain has already fallen in spots with an additional 1 to 2 inches possible. * Some locations that may experience flooding include Newton, Montague, Hopatcong, Mount Arlington, Franklin, Stanhope, Hamburg, Netcong, Ogdensburg, Sussex, Branchville, and Andover.
+This includes the following highways Interstate 80 in New Jersey near mile marker 23.alerts.weather.gov

 Comments / 0